GoldenbergLab/task-amplification-race-zi/README.md

 # amplification-race-binary-task

-- **Project goal:**
+- **Project goal:** This is a version of the amplification task using faces of different races.
+The goal of this was to discover if different races of faces produced different amplification results.
 - **Important files:**
-- **Papers:**
+- **Papers:** Goldenberg, A., Huang, Z., LaFollette, K., Weisz, E., & Cikara, M. (pre-print).
+Judgement of crowds as emotional increases with the proportion of Black faces. [data & code](https://osf.io/ywbxj/), preprint
 - **To use this task:** Clone repository and use the main task file.
 You may have to comment out the consent in order for it to work locally (lines 142 to 147).

-This is a binary version of the amplification task.
-In the binary version of this task, participants must rate the

 main branch: the version of the task with either black-white or white-black arrays in facial identities BCEF.
 BC are white faces and EF are black faces.